Skip to Content Top

 Where Do Frogs Live?

 Frogs are highly adaptable and can be found in a wide variety of habitats across the world, with some species even exhibiting specific ecological preferences.
-Here is a more detailed overview of the different types of environments where frogs live:
+Here are some of the different types of environments where frogs live:

 Freshwater Habitats: